pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/slides/intro.md

 * Four Popular Shells:
     - bash (Bourne Again Shell)
     - dash (Debian Almquist Shell *smaller version of bash*)
-    - tc (Enhanced ersion of the c shell, from BSD UNIX)
+    - tc (Enhanced version of the c shell, from BSD UNIX)
     - zsh - (Z Shell, combination of features from other shells)

 ## The Shell